rails/rails/guides/source/action_view_overview.md

 ### FormTagHelper

-Provides a number of methods for creating form tags that doesn't rely on an Active Record object assigned to the template like FormHelper does.
+Provides a number of methods for creating form tags that don't rely on an Active Record object assigned to the template like FormHelper does.
 Instead, you provide the names and values manually.

 #### check_box_tag